-Honeycomb is the purest form of honey; directly from the beehive.
-Honeycomb is the arrangement of hexagonal wax cells build by honeybees filled with fresh honey.
-Beeswax is secreted product by worker bees.
-Bees create hexagonal shape for compactness to minimize wax production.
+Honeycomb is honey directly from the beehive.
+Honeycomb is the arrangement of hexagonal wax cells build by honeybees and filled with fresh honey.
+Bees use a hexagonal shape for compactness and to minimize wax production.
 Freshly produced beeswax is of white color.
 When cells are capped, it is the best indication that honey is cured and ready to be harvested.

-In order to avoid honey crystallization, keep honeycomb in room with great light exposure and temperature above 20C.
-Avoid storing in dark and cool cabinet or never place in the refrigerator.
+To avoid honey crystallization, keep in room with great light exposure and temperature above 20C.
+Avoid storing in dark and cool cabinet, never place in the refrigerator.